Real-Time-DSP/lab/lab1/index.md

 ## Lab report contents

-Be sure to include everything listed in this section when you submit your lab report.
+Include your answers to the 5 Assignment questions below in the lab report.

 ###  Assignment questions